pupil-labs/pupil-docs/user-docs/pupil-mobile.md

 ## Pupil Mobile

-Pupil Mobile is companion app to Pupil Capture and Pupil Service.
+Pupil Mobile is a companion app to Pupil Capture and Pupil Service.
 It is currently in public alpha!

 ### Introducing Pupil Mobile